Methodology & Assumptions

 Family structure information provided by the user:

-- The type of family--single parent, married couple, unmarried couple
+- Type of family--single parent, married couple, unmarried couple

 - Number of children (up to 5), and their ages (up to age 17)